Yale & Towne Manufacturing Co., Stamford,

 are often confused as being made by E. Howard because the two looked very similar.

-C. Same as examples above but with later movements
+C. Type K22, same as examples above but with later movements

 made in Switzerland from the1950's.
 This case is slightly earlier than the